Last updated:

 Source: FEWS NET

-During a complex humanitarian emergency, immediate needs include shelter, food, water, sanitation and hygiene, health care, protection of at-risk populations and case management.
+During a complex humanitarian emergency, immediate needs include shelter, food, water, sanitation and hygiene, health care and protection of at-risk populations.
 These needs will continue through the course of the CHE.

 Food assistance and livelihood support